Placement Test Preparation FAQs

 Why do I have to take placement tests?
 Your test results will help you and your advisor choose courses that will give you the best chance for success.
 All math and English course placements made through testing are mandatory.
 Be aware that your placement may be in a course that will not award college credit.

 Can I use my ACT scores for placement?
-Official ACT scores must be submitted to the Enrollment Center at either campus.
+Official or unofficial ACT scores must be submitted to the Enrollment Center at either campus.

 - Writing: A score of 20 or higher will place you into English 101 (College Composition), and will exempt you from the Oakton writing placement test.

 - Reading: A score of 20 or higher will exempt you from the Oakton reading placement test unless the COMPASS reading test is required for a limited enrollment program.

 - Math: Placement for recent graduates (two years or less) from the Glenbrook, Niles, Evanston Township, Northridge Prep, or Maine High Schools requires high school transcripts and ACT scores.